mhdthariq/FlowerEdgeDetectionApp/README.md

 - Edge pixel count and density metrics
 - Ability to save processed images with method names
 - Uniform image sizing for better comparison
-- Distributable packages for Windows, Linux, and macOS
+- Distributable packages for Windows, Linux, and macOS (requires build script updates for PyQt6)
 - Modular architecture for better code organization and extensibility

 ## Project Structure